-- SDF timing delays Select Minimum (Min), Typical (Typ), or Maximum (Max) timing delays in the backannotated SDF file. - Disable Pulse Filtering during SDF-based Simulations When the check box is enabled the +pulse_int_e/1 +pulse_int_r/1 +transport_int_delays switch is included with the vsim command for post-layout simulations; the checkbox is disabled by default. - Resolution The default is family specific (review the dialog box for your default setting), but you can customize it to fit your needs.
+- Post-layout simulation only: - SDF timing delays Select Minimum (Min), Typical (Typ), or Maximum (Max) timing delays in the back-annotated SDF file. - o Disable Pulse Filtering during SDF-based Simulations When the check box is enabled the +pulse_int_e/1 +pulse_int_r/1 +transport_int_delays switch is included with the vsim command for post-layout simulations; the checkbox is disabled by default. - Resolution The default is family specific (review the dialog box for your default setting), but you can customize it to fit your needs.
 Some custom simulation resolutions may not work with your simulation library.
 Consult your simulation help for more information on how to work with your simulation library and detect infinite zero-delay loops caused by high resolution values.

 Family Default Resolution

 SmartFusion2 1 fs

-IGLO02 1 ps
+IGLOO2 1 ps

 RTG4 1 ps